 - Read more about the Controlled Area Notices, their conditions and maps of the Controlled Areas on the Ministry for Primary Industries website.

-- Visit Auckland Council's website to learn about track availability in the Waitākere and Hunua Ranges.
+- Visit the Auckland Council website to learn about track availability in the Waitākere and Hunua Ranges.

-- Visit the Department of Conservation’s website to learn about track availability in Goldie Bush Scenic Reserve.
+- Visit the Department of Conservation website to learn about track availability in Goldie Bush Scenic Reserve.